Camping under the stars at Pangong Tso Ladakh

 “Do you want to camp under the stars tomorrow ?” asked Dorjee, my driver as we drove back to Leh from visiting some of the Buddhist monasteries in Ladakh.
 We were planning to head to Pangong Tso, one of the beautiful high altitude lakes of Ladakh and I thought Dorjee was referring to one of the many camps at Pangong Lake.
-I asked him if there were many tented camps and he said, “No, we will pitch our own tent. ”
+One of the adventurous things to do in Ladakh is to camp by the lake and I could see several tourists heading to them.
+I asked Dorjee if we were heading to one of the tented camps and he said, “No, we will pitch our own tent. ”

 Eight years ago, the husband and I went on a long trip to the land of the high passes – it was my first trip to the mountain kingdom while the husband had been to Leh before.
 But neither of us had camped anywhere, let alone in the Himalayas.

 But Dorjee’s offer was tempting.
 We had been in Ladakh for about five days and there were so many things to do in Ladakh that we had to take it slow.

 We had been to Khardungla and Nubra Valley besides the monasteries – Thiksey, Shey, Alchi, Hemis and Stakna.
 We had planned to go to the lakes of Ladakh – Pangong Tso, Tso Moriri and Tso Kar as well.
 Dorjee’s idea was to carry tents and sleeping bags with us and pitch them outside Pangong Tso and stay there for an entire night.
 He promised us that it would be better than any of the camps at Pangong Lake.
 We could not say no.